-1,202.25%.
-In contrast to the net profit, annual overall expenses for the year dropped to 33.60 million baht, or a decrease of strong on track and in line with its 3-year strategic business plan (2012 - 2014).
+In 2014, despite unfavorable domestic situations, as you are well aware, I personally believe that the Company will be able to go strong on track and in line with its 3-year strategic business plan (2012 - 2014).
 In the past 2013, we managed to achieve satisfactory earning growth as well as efficiently introducing human resource management structure to our organization.
 The construction of our new office building has been implemented in full swing since 2013.
 The ongoing project is currently at its final stage with a good progress in line with the time scale predetermined last year.
 In addition, the Company also embarked upon new business activities with promising returns on investment on a long-term basis.